PeaceMaker666/text-generation-webui-barktts/README.md

 3. In the text-generation-webui-main folder, click on "cmd_windows.bat" and navigate to the directory for this extension using the phrassing below with cd before the folder directory:

    cd L:\OobTesting\text-generation-webui-main\extensions\bark_tts
+   You would use your own directory mine is just an example `cd your-directory-here`

    and press "Enter"